3MFConsortium/spec_materials/3MF Materials Extension.md

 The \<compositematerials> element defines materials derived by mixing 2 or more base materials in defined ratios.
 This collective mixture is referred to as a composite material.
 The matid attribute specifies the material group that all constituents are from, which MUST be a \<basematerials> group.
 The matindices attribute specifies the indices of the materials to mix.

 The displaypropertiesid attribute references a \<displayproperties> group containing additional properties that describe how best to display the material when previewing a mesh with this material on a device display.
-For more information, refer to Chapter 7: Display Properties Overview.
+For more information, refer to [Chapter 7.
+Display Properties Overview](#chapter-7-display-properties-overview).

 For visualization the displaycolor of the basematerials, when available, SHOULD be mixed in the same proportions as their individual contribution in the overall composite.